Cayuga people: Land claims

 The Cayuga Indian Nation of New York sought review of this decision by the Supreme Court of the United States, which was [ denied on May 15, 2006].
 The time in which the Cayuga Indian Nation could ask the U.S. Supreme Court to rehear the case has passed.

 The Nation reclaimed its first land on July 17, 1996, by purchasing 14 acre in Seneca Falls, within their 64,000 acre land claim area.
 On August 2, 1997 a dedication was held where members of all the Iroquois Confederacy nations were present.
 This purchase began the return of the Cayuga People to their ancestral homelands.
 They planted a pine tree at this dedication as a symbol that the Cayuga People are still alive and wanting to return.
 The elder women of the Cayuga Nation broke the ground and planted the pine tree to welcome the return of their people to their home territory.

 In December 2005, the S.H.A.R.E.
 (Strengthening Haudenosaunee-American Relations through Education) Farm (including a house) was signed over to the Cayuga nation by United States citizens who had purchased and developed the 70 acre farm in Aurora, New York.
 This is the first property which the Cayuga Nation has owned since after being forced to cede its lands after the Revolutionary War.
 It is the first time they have lived within the borders of their ancestral homeland in more than 200 years.
 The Cayuga continue to debate having the Bureau of Indian Affairs take this land into trust for them.
 They have been developing projects featuring indigenous planting, cultivation of herbs and medicinal plants, wild plant collection and a seed saving program.

-Current population
+Population

 In 1995 there were nearly 450 Cayuga members in New York.
 In the 21st century, there are about 4,892 combined members of the Cayuga-Seneca Nation in Oklahoma.

 The total number of Iroquois is difficult to establish.
 About 45,000 Iroquois lived in Canada in 1995, more than 39,000 in Ontario and the remainder in Quebec.
 Among the six nations and federally recognized units in the United States, total tribal enrollment in 1995 numbered about 30,000.
 In the 2000 US Census, 45,217 respondents identified solely as Iroquois (but this does not mean they were enrolled as members); and 80,822 as having Iroquois ancestry.